Kent County Rail Road: History

 The line was opened from Massey's Crossroads to Kennedyville in April 1870 and was carrying mail that far by July.
 It was extended to Worton by August of 1870 and to Chestertown on the Chester River on February 20, 1872.
 Both a branch from just north of Chestertown west to an area called Parsons (which was intended to go to Rock Hall), and a short extension to the wharf on the Chester River opened on August 1, 1872.
 Parsons would later be known as Nicholson's, but at times was called Fairlee, Belair or Bellair.

 Not long after the line to Chestertown opened, leaders started planning to extend the line to the Chesapeake.
 A few months after it opened, Maryland granted a charter to the Bay Extension Railway Company to extend the line to Rock Hall.

 In 1873, the Vineland Railroad in New Jersey was completed to the Delaware Bay and this created the impetus to extend a line from Woodland Beach/Bombay Hook, Delaware, across Delmarva, to the Chesapeake - an endeavor that would create a new route between New York and Baltimore and which the KCRR became a part of.
 The KCRR partnered with Jay Gould and the New Jersey Southern Railroad (NJSR).
 Gould was building a rail line from Bombay Hook on the Delaware Bay to Smyrna called the Smyrna and Delaware Bay Railroad.
-At the same time the KCRR began work on the line to Rock Hall from Worton and a new line from Massey to Clayton, Delaware which was completed buy October of 1873..
+At the same time the KCRR began work on the line to Rock Hall from Worton and a new line from Massey to Clayton, Delaware which was completed by October of 1873.

 In 1874, the western line was extended as far as Nicholson's near the current location of 23570 Earl Nicholson Road.
 The old line to Nicholson's created a nonsensical dogleg, and most of it was abandoned and then removed when the new line was completed.
 The rail from the dogleg was sent east to build sidings on the Bombay Hook line.
 The line was graded nearly the whole way to Tolchester/Herring Pond on the Chesapeake, the new proposed western terminus, but slowed down when it hit marshy land about a mile from Tolchester.
 Work ceased for the winter but never resumed because the rail line ran out of funding due to the Panic of 1873, which also caused Gould to lose control of the NJSR.